veplix/Hyprland-dotfiles/README.md

 ### Rofi

   Rofi: A window switcher, application launcher and dmenu replacement.
 On rofi written my custom scripts: "Power Menu", "Wi-fi Menu" and "Wallpaper Changer".
-All of those scripts are situated in `/main/.scipts` or ```bash ~/.scripts ``` after install.
+All of those scripts are situated in `/main/.scipts` or `~/.scripts` after install.

   > [!IMPORTANT]
   > Unfortunately you need to run "Wallpapers Changer" manually because for changing wallpapers for sddm theme needed sudo+password